 Work which displays basic, restricted knowledge of the subject, with simple ability at conceptual thought, and a limited awareness of issues, but has some evidence of a generally intellectual approach, with fair expression

-Developed the ability to provide a detailed and critical evaluation of the acknowledgement given to music in the field of health and wellbeing in a historical context.
+On completing the module students will be able to critically analyse and evaluate the acknowledgement given to music in the field of health and wellbeing in a historical context.

 Teaching and Learning Strategy